logictester/wla/index.rst

     msiexec /i <installerName>.msi /quiet REINSTALLMODE=vomus REINSTALL=ALL

-With regards to the use deployment tools it's important to note that WLA currently does not increment the :code:`ProductCode` value.
+With regards to the use deployment tools it's important to note that :abbr:`WLA (Windows Logon Agent)` currently does not increment the :code:`ProductCode` value.
 Tools such as Microsoft SCCM uses this property to see if the software is already installed; The comparison of :code:`UpgradeCode` determines product family (e.g. WLA) and :code:`ProductCode` determines what version *is* installed versus what version is *about* to be installed.

 .. note::
    With ProductCode being the same, this approach to upgrade will not work *unless* the MSI is modified and re-signed using a trusted certificate.